steveseguin/vdo.ninja/install.md

 For those looking to deploy a completely Internet-free option, you'll need to deploy your own STUN services and a handshake server.

+Details on how to deploy your own private STUN server can be Googled online; it's rather out of the scope of this guide's goals though.
+Same goes with private SSL certificates and any DNS secure context issues that may arise.
+VDO.Ninja relies on SSL for security, but this restrictions can be disabled via the Chrome browser's command-line.

 There is an experimental handshake server option that lets advanced users use a basic/generic websocket service as a personal handshake server; useful for air-gapped private deployments of the service.
 A simple socket server has been developed that can be used as a personal handshake server.
 Documentation with installation instructions are included here: https://github.com/steveseguin/websocket_server

 Support for piesocket.com has also been added as a third-party handshake-server service option, which demonstrates and offers a cheap alternative to a managed hosted alternative of the official handshake service.
 If using piesocket, you can just do &pie=APKKEY to use that service, without deploying any code or servers yourself.
 The free tier is quite generous and I have no affiliation with them.

-Details on how to deploy your own private STUN server can be Googled online; it's rather out of the scope of this guide's goals.

 Regards,
 Steve